Vj2002/Groceteria/README.md

 # Groceteria
-"Groceteria: Your one-stop online grocery store for fresh produced items and everyday essentials."
+"Groceteria: Your one-stop online grocery store for everyday essentials."